dblock/iex-ruby-client/README.md

 Fetches a list of historical prices.

+There are currently a few limitations of this endpoint compared to the official IEX one.

+Options for `range` include:
+`max, ytd, 5y, 2y, 1y, 6m, 3m, 1m, 5d, date`

+NOTE: If you use the `date` value for the range parameter, you _must_ include the `chartByDay: 'true'` query param or an `ArgumentError` will be raised.

+`Query params` supported include:
+`chartByDay`

 This is a complicated endpoint as there is a lot of granularity over the time period of data returned.
 See below for a variety of ways to request data, NOTE: this is _NOT_ as exhaustive list.
 ```ruby
 historial_prices = client.historical_prices('MSFT') # One month of data